Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: Parameterized complexity results

-The formula $F(G)$ from Theorem~\ref{thm:order2-poly-2SAT-original} contains a variable $x_v$ for each vertex $v$ of $G$, and for each edge $uv$, a set of clauses that depends on $H$, as described in Table~\ref{table:2SAT-order2} (reproduced from~\cite{BDHQ05}).
-The idea is to see the two vertices of $H$ as ``true'' and ``false'', and for each edge $uv$ of a certain colour, to express the possible assignments of $x_u$ and $x_v$ based on the edges of that colour that are present in $H$.
+\begin{theorem}[Brewster et al. \cite{BDHQ05}] Let $H$ be an edge-coloured graph of order at most~$2$.
+Then, for each instance $G$ of \textsc{$H$-Colouring}, there exists a polynomially computable \textsc{$2$-Sat} formula $F(G)$ that is satisfiable if and only if $G\ecto H$.
+Thus, \textsc{$H$-Colouring} is in \Ptime. \end{theorem} \begin{proof}[Proof (sketch)] The formula $F(G)$ from Theorem~\ref{thm:order2-poly-2SAT-original} contains a variable $x_v$ for each vertex $v$ of $G$, and for each edge $uv$, a set of clauses that depends on $H$, as described in Table~\ref{table:2SAT-order2} (reproduced from~\cite{BDHQ05}).
+The idea is to see the two vertices of $H$ as ``true'' ($1$) and ``false'' ($0$), and for each edge $uv$ of a certain colour, to express the possible valid assignments of $x_u$ and $x_v$ based on the edges of that colour that are present in $H$.
+For example, if $H$ has, for colour $i$, a loop at vertex $0$ and an edge $01$, but no other edge of colour $i$, for each edge $uv$ of $G$ of colour $i$, we add the clause $(\overline{x_u}+\overline{x_v})$ to $F(G)$, indeed the constraint for edge $uv$ is satisfied if at least one of $u,v$ is mapped to $0$. \end{proof}

 We will show how to generalise this idea to \VDEL{$H$} and \EDEL{$H$}.
 We will need the following parameterized variant of \textsc{$2$-Sat}:

 \problemparam{\textsc{Variable Deletion Almost $2$-Sat}}{A $2$-CNF Boolean formula $F$, an integer $k$.}{$k$.}{Is there a set of $k$ variables that can be deleted from $F$ (together with the clauses containing them) so that the resulting formula is satisfiable?}